dr-jts/postgis-patterns/query/query-distance.md

 #### Solution 3: Buffer (Slow)
 Buffer line, union, then find all point not in buffer polygon

-## Find locations which are beyond a given distance from multiple features in other table
+## Find locations NOT within a distance of multiple features in other table
 <https://gis.stackexchange.com/questions/428963/points-which-are-beyond-certain-distance-from-multiple-points>
 Find locations beyond a given distance from multiple cities.